dotnet/AspNetCore.Docs/aspnetcore/web-api/index.md

 `[FromServices]` inference could, in rare cases, affect the app if a parameter type is registered in the Dependency Injection container and also expected to be bound from a different source, eg. `FromBody`.

-It's possible to avoid the inference by one of the following approaches:

-* Adding the desired binding source attribute to the Action parameter.
+To disable `[FromServices]` inference for a single action parameter, apply the desired binding source attribute to the parameter.
+For example, apply the `[FromBody]` attribute to an action parameter that should be bound from the body of the request.

-* Disabling the `[FromServices]` inference rule by setting `Microsoft.AspNetCore.Mvc.ApiBehaviorOptions.DisableImplicitFromServicesParameters` to `true`:
+To disable `[FromServices]` inference globally, set the `Microsoft.AspNetCore.Mvc.ApiBehaviorOptions.DisableImplicitFromServicesParameters` property to `true`:

 [!code-csharp[](index/samples/6.x/Program.cs?name=snippet_d400D7&highlight=14)]